hatemosphere/pulumi-backend/docs/rbac.md

 # RBAC Configuration

 Role-Based Access Control (RBAC) restricts what users can do based on their group memberships.
-Works with both Google OIDC and JWT authentication modes.
+Works with Google OIDC, generic OIDC, and JWT authentication modes.

 ## Overview